 7. Write things down!

 Oh my goodness.
 I am the worst at this.
 Trust me, you can tell yourself that you will remember an event, project or job but you won't.
 Just write it down.
-I use a plain Jane notebook and this planner from Mead to help me remember.

 I write down appointments, to-do lists, goals, blogging ideas, business ideas, meal plans and conversations I need to have with my husband while he is out of town.